GenEars/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 Realizing an ITSM knowledge graph for network deployment, anomaly detection and risk management applications has been studied for several years in the Semantic Web community (i.e. knowledge representation and automated reasoning leveraging Web technologies such as {{RDF}}, {{RDFS}}, {{OWL}}, and {{SKOS}}).
 Among other examples: the DevOpsInfra ontology {{DevOpsInfra-2021}} allows for describing sets of computing resources and how they are allocated for hosting services; the NORIA-O ontology {{NORIA-UI-2024}} allows for describing a network infrastructure & ecosystem, its events, diagnosis and repair actions performed during incident management.
+Assuming the continuous integration into a knowledge graph of data from ticketing systems, network moniroting solutions and network configuration management databases, we remark that the resulting knowledge graph (Figure xxx) implicitely holds the necessary information to (automatically) learn incident contexts (i.e. the network topology, set of states and set of events prior to the incident) and remediation procedures (i.e. the set of actions and netwo configuration changes carried-out to resolve the incident).

+By going a step further, we notice that a generic understanding of incident context can be extracted and shared among operators from knowledge graphs.
+Indeed, a knowledge graph, being an instantiation of shared vocabularies (e.g. RDFS/OWL ontologies and controlled vocabularies such as SKOS), sharing incident signatures can be done without revealing infrastructure details (e.g. hostname, IP address, etc.), but rather the abstract representation of the graph (i.e. the classes and relationships between graph entities).

 TODO Introduction